sjmoran/deeplpf-image-enhancement/README.md

 ### How to train and inference

-* **8th February 2021:  Contact [Sean Moran](sean.j.moran@gmail.com) if you wish to download the Adobe5K pre-processed dataset (i.e. Adobe-DPE) according to the pre-processing procedure outline in the DeepPhotoEnhancer paper.**
+* Contact [Sean Moran](sean.j.moran@gmail.com) if you wish to download the Adobe5K pre-processed dataset (i.e. Adobe-DPE) according to the pre-processing procedure outline in the DeepPhotoEnhancer paper.

 #### Train